SacDeNoeuds/unhoax/guides/custom-type-first-name.md

 ---
-title: Defining custom types – First Name
+title: 3b.
+Custom Type – First Name
 category: Guide
 ---

 ## Introduction

-It is very common to bring your own, I built this library specifically for that actually ; because we all have our concepts which vary on the industry we work in and how our business models are defined.
+It is very common to bring your own types, I built this library specifically for that actually ; because we all have our concepts which vary on the industry we work in and how our business models are defined.

 Let’s consider a first name.
 Depending on the domain, it will have some constraints, for instance: